 Healthy pumpkin balls

-This snack is not only delicious but is also filled with fiber, vitamin A, beta-carotene, potassium, and iron.
+This snack is not only delicious but is also filled with fibre, vitamin A, beta-carotene, potassium, and iron.

 - 1/2 cup canned pumpkin